sary357/k8s-study/basic-knowledge/ch20/README.md

 IfNotPresent
 ```

 - We can delete it and re-apply `20-3_compliant-pod.yaml` again.
 I found `mutation` is not retroactive (溯及既往) by default.
-Any resources that are created after mutation assignment is are still valid.
+Any resources that are created before mutation assignment is are still valid.
 ```
 $ kubectl delete -f 20-3_compliant-pod.yaml
 pod "kuard" deleted